Are you finally ready to start your journey into YouTube vlogging?

 The Rode VIDEOMIC GO has been a popular vlogging mic for a while.
 It’s a small shoe-mounted shotgun mic that you attach to the top of your camera via a Rycote Lyre shock mount.
 It covers 100Hz – 16kHz frequency, which is definitely optimal for vlogging.
 Most vloggers cut everything under 100Hz in post anyway.

-The best thing about this particular mic is that it’s INSANELY easy-to-use.
+The best thing about this particular mic is that it’s INSANELY easy to use.
 You don’t have to plug it in, and you don’t have to mess with any on-mic controls.
 The second it’s plugged into your camera, it’s recording.
 It’s really that simple.

 Rode VIDEOMIC GO isn’t my first choice.
 It just narrowly missed my Best Vlogging Mics list.
 But, it’s definitely a quality mic, and it can handle almost any vlogging setup.